Using these easy procedures, you can keep your tile floors looking gleaming and fresh.

 Wash Tiles Often

-Avoid using a sponge mop since it will push dirt off the tiles and into the grout.
+Avoid needing a sponge mop since it will push dirt off the tiles and into the grout.
 Instead, use a string or strip mop head.
 Replace unclean water as quickly as possible to avoid dull, hazy effects.

 Dry It Off